-- The following new development shall be required to control erosion and sediment during construction, to permanently stabilize soil exposed during construction, to comply with Small Parcel Requirements 1 through 4, to prepare a Small Parcel Erosion and Sediment Control Plan, and may need to prepare a Small Parcel Drainage Plan/Sketch (Mason County's Public Works Department can provide additional instructions, guidance, and examples if a Small Parcel Drainage Plan is deemed necessary): - (a) Individual, detached, single family residences and duplexes. - (b) Creation or addition of less than 5,000 square feet of impervious surface area. - (c) Land disturbing activities of less than one acre.
+- The following new development shall be required to control erosion and sediment during construction, to permanently stabilize soil exposed during construction, to comply with Small Parcel Requirements 1 through 4, to prepare a Small Parcel Erosion and Sediment Control Plan, and may need to prepare a Small Parcel Drainage Plan/Sketch (Mason County's Public Works Department can provide additional instructions, guidance, and examples if a Small Parcel Drainage Plan is deemed necessary): - (a) Creation or addition of less than 2,000 square feet of impervious surface area. - (b) Land disturbing activities of less than one acre.

-7.1.1 SMALL PARCEL REQUIREMENT #1 Construction Access Route
+7.1.1 Small Parcel Requirement #1 Construction Access Route